ukparliament/weeknotes.data-search/2/index.md

 [Ben](https://twitter.com/benwoodhams) continued to work on documenting data integrity issues with particular focus on the Registers of Members' Interests.
 Conversations around registered interests, data models, and identifiers continued between Ben and [Michael](https://twitter.com/fantasticlife) over ping-pong, Slack, and cigarettes.

 Michael had a play with visualising co-occurrence of Lords members' interests.
+[Interests co-occurrent by members is here](https://github.com/ukparliament/weeknotes.data-search/blob/master/assets/interests.pdf).
+Vice versa [here](https://github.com/ukparliament/weeknotes.data-search/blob/master/assets/members.pdf).

 [Raphael](https://twitter.com/raphaelleung), Angela, [Jianhan](https://twitter.com/jianhanzhu), and Matthieu continued exploratory work on the landscape of committees data.
 They restored database backups and tried to figure out details of the models.
-This was presented alongside [Anya](https://twitter.com/bitten_), Ben, [Silver](https://twitter.com/silveroliver) and Michael's work on [domain models](https://github.com/ukparliament/domain-models) and [ontologies](https://ukparliament.github.io/ontologies/) at the Tuesday show and tell.
+This was presented alongside [Anya](https://twitter.com/bitten_), Ben, [Silver](https://twitter.com/silveroliver), and Michael's work on [domain models](https://github.com/ukparliament/domain-models) and [ontologies](https://ukparliament.github.io/ontologies/) at the Tuesday show and tell.

 They also met with Sadia and realised that that much of the committee information on the current website is only present in the CMS and not available as structured data.
 And realised that the database behind committee tracker provides mappings between identifiers in a variety of systems and should be a useful data source in future investigations.